 - Avoid using telephones and hand radios.
 Electrical sparks or signals could trigger other bombs.

-There are occasional occurrences of flooding in southern regions, and forest fires, mainly in the far eastern areas and Siberia.
+There are occasional occurrences of flooding in southern regions of Russia, and forest fires, mainly in the far eastern areas and Siberia.

-This subsection describes the natural disasters typical for Moscow region of the Russian Federation.
+This subsection describes the natural disasters typical for Moscow region.